fedidb/communityDB/README.md

 #### **Field Descriptions**
 - **name**: The name of the software (e.g., "Pixelfed").
 - **slug**: A lowercase, URL-friendly identifier for the software (e.g., "pixelfed").
 This should never change.
+Ensure that this is unique across the file.
+You might also want to align with the slugs used in [fediverse.observer](https://fediverse.observer/).
 - **description**: A short description of the software.
 - **license**: The license of the software (e.g., "AGPL").
 - **source_code**: URL to the source code repository.